|Wed||0900 to 1100|

-2012 Idaho State University, Masters in Nursing Education
+2012 Idaho State University, Master of Science in Nursing; Education

 2001 Lewis-Clark State College, Bachelor of Science in Nursing